mjg211/ph2rand/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed incorrect URL links to PubMed
+* Fixed additional incorrect URL links to PubMed by updating .md files

 ## Test environments
 * local Windows 10 install, R 4.0.4